-The easiest gluten free and vegan chocolate cake recipe.
+This is such an easy recipe for gluten free and vegan chocolate cake, and it has a great texture and a rich, fudgy flavor.
 This delicious and simple cake is perfect for a birthday party, holiday, or any day that you want a sweet treat!

 If you’re new to gluten free and allergy friendly baking, one of the first things you need is a great cake recipe.
-Chocolate cake, to be exact.
 Because you may have a birthday coming up, or you might just want to bake one afternoon.
 You need an easy recipe that’s no-fail and delicious.
-This is that chocolate cake recipe.
+This recipe checks all those boxes and more.

 This gluten free and vegan chocolate cake uses basic ingredients and it is so easy to throw together.
 Mix it up and pop it in the oven, and 30 minutes later you have a fresh-baked chocolate cake ready to go.
 It can’t get any easier than that.